UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 10GB memory and 3 vCPUs on an 11th gen Intel i7 mobile processor.

 Ricgraph has been
-developed with Python 3.11, but there are reports that Ricgraph will work with Python 3.6.9.
+developed with Python 3.11.
+For some features you need at least Python 3.9.

 ### Steps to take